declare-lab/Emma-X/GCOT/README.md

-# setup and download datasets
+# Setup and download datasets
 1. download the rlds of bridgeV2 dataset following [openvla](https://github.com/openvla/openvla)
 ```bash
 # Change directory to your base datasets folder